Back to Research Projects

 What are we doing about it?

 To solve this problem, we are undertaking an ambitious project to develop the Teacher Education Dataset (TED).
-This dataset will link anonymised teacher and pupil data whilst preserving important data relationships so that we can start to answer interesting questions such as ‘can we measure teacher impact?’, and ‘which school practices and characteristics are associated with teacher impact?’.
+This dataset links anonymised teacher and pupil data whilst preserving important data relationships so that we can start to answer interesting questions such as ‘can we measure teacher impact?’, and ‘which school practices and characteristics are associated with teacher impact?’.
+Once we know the answers to these and other questions, we can share them with those best placed to make informed decisions that support pupil success, including policymakers, teacher educators, headteachers, and trust and local authority leaders.

-We piloted the approach with 36 schools in our partner multi-academy trusts and found that we were able to measure the impact of teachers on their pupils by using anonymised assessment data to evaluate the progress pupils made over an academic year.
+In July 2024, we published the report of our pilot with 36 schools in our partner multi-academy trusts which found that we were able to measure the impact of teachers on their pupils by using anonymised assessment data to evaluate the progress pupils made over an academic year.

 What happens next?